CrivelliLab/Template-Repo/README.md

 # Template Repo

-This repo serves as a template for research project conducted by student interns.
+This repo serves as a template for research projects conducted by student interns.
 The general structure of the repo is inspired by the paper, [Good enough practices in scientific computing](pcbi.1005510.pdf).
 We recommend you read through the paper as it provides good information about conducting